alfie-ns/2001-CommentsService/README.md

 ## Setup

-On a starting commit, I run the following commands to set up a virtual environment and install some necessary packages:
+On the starting commits, I ran the following commands to set up the Django project:
 1. run `python3 -m venv venv` to create virtual environment
 2. run `source venv/bin/activate` (or whatever you named the virtual environment) to enter it
 3. run `pip3 install django djangorestframework` to install both of those packages
 4. run `pip3 freeze > requirements.txt` to store the dependencies, to reinstall to the venv on new clones by running `pip3 install -r requirements.txt`
+5. run `django-admin startproject CommentsService` to create the Django project

 `...`